vidstack/player/.github/CONTRIBUTING.md

 - [node](https://nodejs.org/en/download)
 - [git](https://git-scm.com/downloads)

-They're very easy to install, just follow the links and you should be up and running in no time.
+They're very easy to install.
+Simply follow the links, and you should be up and running in no time.

 ### Project Setup

-**Working on your first Pull Request?** You can learn how from this free series [How to Contribute to an Open Source Project on GitHub][pr-beginner-series].
+**Working on your first Pull Request?** Check out
+[How to Contribute to an Open Source Project on GitHub][pr-beginner-series].

 Head over to the [repository][vds-player] on GitHub and click the Fork button in the top